nasa/OnAIR/doc/tutorial.md

         pass
 ```

+Normally the `update` function is use to process incoming data and the `render_reasoning` function is used to produce and return the plugin's output.
-We do everything in the `update` function since scream doesn't actually have anything useful to pass on to other plugins.
+Here we do everything in the `update` function for simplicity (and scream doesn't actually have anything useful to pass on to other plugins).
 First we check that the high level data does in fact have an entry named "Kalman Filter", which is the name of the Kalman plugin in the config file.

 Next, the plugin checks the Kalman plugins rendered output (`high_level_data['vehicle_rep']['Kalman Filter']` is the list returned by the Kalman plugin's `render_reasoning` function).
-If something is there, the scream plugin will, well scream about it.
+If something is there, the scream plugin will, well, scream about it.

-When you run your scream example, you should now see the following amoung the output:
+When you run your scream example, you should now see the following among the output:

 ```
 --- snip ---